paradoxical-twin/paradoxical-twin.github.io/content/reading/_index.md

       title: '📖 Reading'
       subtitle: ''
       text: |-
-        Here I'll be keeping a list of books I've been enjoying or at least found valuable over the recent years, with comments sometimes.
+        A list of books I've been enjoying or at least found valuable over the recent years, with comments sometimes.
 In no particular order.

         **The Years of Lyndon Johnson, Books 1-4** by Robert A. Caro
         Just amazing.
 I distrust how poetic some of the characterizations feel, but I can't wait for the last book.